-Classification of Testing Types
+Classification of testing types

-All the testing types are classified into several categories according to a number of criteria.
+The testing types are classified into several categories according to a number of criteria.
 The following are the most common ones.

-By the Object under Test
+By the object under test

 - Wikipedia.
 Functional testing.

-- StackOverflow.
+- Stack Overflow.
 Unit tests vs Functional Testing.

-- Unit, Integration, and Functional Testing
+- Unit, Integration, and Functional Testing.

 - Wikipedia.
-Software performance testing.
+Performance testing.

 - Wikipedia.
 Load testing.

-- StackOverflow.
+- Stack Overflow.
 Performance testing utilities for C++.